Screenshot 2022-04-19 at 23.13.19

 • No development costs with simple usage-based pricing

-• Ready for rollout in weeks
+• Ready for rollout in weeks (subject to contracting)

 • Deliver tickets in apps riders already choose and use with large existing user bases